-Section 3.3 How can you find out if a specific drug is on the Drug List?
+Section 3.3 How can you find out if a specific drug is on the "Drug List?"

-You have three ways to find out:
+You have four ways to find out:

-1. Check the most recent Drug List we provided electronically.
+1. Check the most recent "Drug List" we provided electronically.

-- 2 Visit the plan's website (www.bndhmo.com).
-The Drug List on the website is always the most current. - 3.
-Call Member Services to find out if a particular drug is on the plan's Drug List or to ask for a copy of the list.
+2 Visit the plan's website (www.bndhmo.com).
+The "Drug List" on the website is always the most current.